SERI-CS/pre-coding-analysis/README.md

 Submitted to ACM SIGCSE 2024 conference.

 # Pre-coding analysis
-The R file reads data from the files in the data folder and analyzes how students' pre-coding activities (e.g., days and intensity of using piazza and codio) predict behavioral delay in starting to code an assignment and course grades in an introductory computer science course.
+The R code file reads data from the files in the data folder and analyzes how students' pre-coding activities (e.g., days and intensity of using piazza and codio) predict behavioral delay in starting to code an assignment and course grades in an introductory computer science course.

 ## File structure